-- Take three seconds to lift or push a weight into place; hold the position for one second, and take another three seconds to lower the weight.
-Do not let the weight drop; lowering it slowly is very important.
+- Take 3 seconds to lift or push a weight into place; hold the position for 1 second, and take another 3 seconds to lower the weight.
+Do not let the weight drop; lowering it slowly is important.

 - Gradually increase the amount of weight to benefit from strength exercises.
-Once you can do two sets of 10-15 repititions, then you can increase the amount of weight on your next session.
+When you can do 2 sets of 10-15 repetitions, then you can increase the amount of weight on your next session.

 - It should feel somewhere between hard and very hard for you to lift or push the weight.
-It should not feel very, very hard.
-If you cannot lift or push a weight eight times in a row, it is too heavy for you.
+If you cannot lift or push a weight 8 times in a row, then it is too heavy for you.
 Reduce the amount of weight.
 If you can lift a weight more than 15 times in a row, it is too light for you.
 Increase the amount of weight.
 Do not increase more than 5% for all upper body and 10% for lower body exercises.

 - Talk to your doctor or a physical therapist before engaging in a new exercise program.

 - Breathe normally while exercising.
 Holding your breath (known as Valsalva maneuver) while straining can cause your blood pressure to go up.
 This is especially true for people with cardiovascular disease.